AdobeDocs/experience-platform.pt-BR/help/segmentation/methods/flexible-audience-evaluation.md

 +++ Resposta

-O limite diário é redefinido à meia-noite (UTC).
+The daily limit is reset at midnight (UTC).
 O limite anual é redefinido na data de aniversário do contrato.

 +++

-### Quais tipos de público-alvo são compatíveis com a avaliação flexível do público-alvo?
+### Which types of audiences are supported with flexible audience evaluation?

 +++ Resposta